 Each checkpoint has a point value, which is equal to the checkpoint number rounded down to the tens.
 For example, Checkpoint 68 would be worth 60 points.
 The objective is to score as many points as you can within the time limit by visiting checkpoints along your planned route.
 There are point penalties for returning late.
 Maps are issued well before the start, so that teams have time to plan their route.

-A 4 hour rogaine will also be offered, starting and finishing at the same location.
-The short event will be open to teams and individual participants on foot and on bikes.
+Teams of 2 to 5 members are allowed in the Trex.
+A 4-hour rogaine will also be offered, starting and finishing at the same location.
+The short event will be open to teams and individual participants.

 At each checkpoint visited, every team member must use her/his own SPORTident electronic card to "punch" at the SPORTident station (International Rule B16(a)).
 To accomplish this by distributing all of a team's SI cards to one person who goes and punches them all is breaking the rules.